nrsiward/test1/README.md

 Convert a UFO into a ttf file without OpenType tables using minimal processing (compared to fontmake).

 Compared to the below it does not decompose glyphs or remove overlaps and curve conversion seems to happen in a different way.

 ## ufo2ttf_fontmake.py

 This script should be functionally equivalent to how fontmake converts a UFO to a ttf file except that it excludes the compilation of fea and the renaming of glyphs to production names.

+## psfchangeglyphsnames.py

+Rename the glpyhs in a ttf file based on production names in a UFO using same technique as fontmake.
+Production names come from ufo.lib.public.postscriptNames according to ufo2ft comments, but I don't know exactly where in the UFO that is.

 ## Installation